What is a mobile app?

 The native app

-Developing a native application generally makes it possible to use all the functionalities linked to the targeted operating system (GPS, accelerometer, camera, etc) and also makes it possible to offer applications that are generally richer than web applications.
+Developing a native application generally makes it possible to use all the functionalities linked to the targeted operating system (GPS, accelerometer, camera, etc.) and makes it possible to offer generally richer applications than web applications.
 Once downloaded and installed, some applications can also be used without an Internet connection.

 Hybrid or cross platform apps

 In between mobile and web applications, the hybrid application is accessible on all application platforms.
-It is a mobile application that merges the characteristics of a web application with those of the native application mentioned above.
-It is a cross-platform technology, which is a considerable time saver if the project is not too complex and does not require the development of specific plugins.
+It is a mobile application that merges a web application’s characteristics with those of the native application mentioned above.
+It is a cross-platform technology, a considerable time saver if the project is not too complex and does not require the development of specific plugins.

-This kind of mobile application minimizes the loads and duration of its development but, however, at the expense of the quality which characterizes the native application.
+This kind of mobile application minimizes the loads and duration of its development but at the expense of the quality which characterizes the native application.

 Cross-platform applications are deemed to be less efficient and less fluid than native applications.